 - Bristle brush

-- Mr. Clean Magic Eraser or available in grocery stores
+- Mr. Clean Magic Eraser (available online or in grocery stores)

 - Painter's or Artist's tape